equalitie/Caislean/doc/security.md

 By default, the servers you install with Caislean keep logs of connections, including IP addresses that can trace back your users to their real identity.
-There is still no way to avoid that globally, but you can mitigate the problem by configuring a short log retention (via `logrotate` rules) and redact IP addresses that are processed by `syslog` by using appropriate filters.
+There is still no way to avoid that globally, but you can mitigate the problem by configuring a short log retention (via `logrotate` rules) and redacting IP addresses that are processed by `syslog` by using appropriate filters.

 Depending on your user base, you may or may not be able to have a trusted